Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 "Those are our voters," Betras said.
 "Those are the people's issues we should be fighting for."

-'Time for progressives to reclaim the party'
+"Time for progressives to reclaim the party"

 Leo Jennings III, a 61-year-old Democratic consultant and former union organizer, grew up in the shadow of the Ohio steel mills.